mongodb/docs/source/reference/commands.rst

       There's no easy way to disable sharding once you've enabled it.
 In addition, shard keys are immutable.
-If you must revert a sharded cluster to a single node or replica set, you'll have to make a single backup of the entire cluster and then restore the backup to the standalone :option:`mongod`.
+If you must revert a sharded cluster to a single node or replica set, you'll have to make a single backup of the entire cluster and then restore the backup to the standalone :program:`mongod`.

 .. dbcommand:: shardingState

-   The :dbcommand:`shardingState` command returns ``true`` if the :option:`mongod` instance is a member of a sharded cluster.
+   The :dbcommand:`shardingState` command returns ``true`` if the :program:`mongod` instance is a member of a sharded cluster.
 Run the command using the following syntax:

    .. code-block:: javascript